 There were two kinds of marriage licenses that could be issued: one was known as a common license and named one or two parishes where the wedding could take place, within the jurisdiction of the person who issued the license.
 The other was the special license, which could only be granted by the Archbishop of Canterbury or his officials, and allowed the marriage to take place in any church.
 Most couples applied for a common marriage licence.

-Marriage Licence records provide genealogists with one of the most useful means of overcoming the "missing marriages syndrome" which occurs in most genealogical research.
-They could also form a useful, though very unwieldy, source for social and economic historians, and give hints as to family mobility in trade and industry (e.g wool, mining, the coal trade), the professions and the armed forces.
+Marriage Licence records provide family historians with one of the most useful means of overcoming the "missing marriages syndrome" which occurs in most genealogical research.
+They can also form a useful, though very unwieldy, source for social and economic historians, and give hints of family mobility in trade and industry (e.g. the woollen trade, mining, the coal trade), the professions and the armed forces.

-For more detailed information about marriage licences and how and where they were issued, see:
+- For more detailed information about marriage licences, and how and where they were issued, see the following publication:

 From the time of the earliest surviving records until December 1876, the Diocese of Exeter included the County of Cornwall.
 Therefore, marriage licences for ceremonies held in almost all Cornish parish churches were also issued by the Diocese of Exeter.
-The only 'peculiar' parishes, which belonged to other Dioceses outside the geographical area, were St Buryan in Cornwall and Dalwood, Stockland and Uffculme in Devon.
-Special Licences could be issued, but most couples applied for a Common or Ordinary Marriage Licence.
+The only 'peculiar' parishes, which belonged to other Dioceses outside their geographical area, were St Buryan in Cornwall and Dalwood, Stockland and Uffculme in Devon.

 Contents of marriage licence records

 The content of marriage licence records is sometimes a disappointment to researchers, as information on the parentage of bride or groom was not recorded unless one or both were minors.